nuxt-community/firebase-module/README.md

 ## IMPORTANT!

-> ℹ️ **Firebase JS SDK v8 VS v9 (Beta) ℹ️**:
+> ℹ️ **Firebase JS SDK Version 9 Not Supported ℹ️**:
 > This module is written for the Firbease Javascript SDK v8 and prior.
-It is not yet compatible with the new Version 9 (Beta) supporrting tree-shaking,
+It is not compatible with the new Version 9 supporting tree-shaking.
 >
 > If you plan to use Version 9, we advise you for the time being to implement it manually as described in the following [medium article](https://lupas.medium.com/firebase-9-beta-nuxt-js-981cf3dac910).
 >
 > It is currently unlcear when, and if, this module will support version 9.
-See [discussion](https://github.com/nuxt-community/firebase-module/issues/531).
+See [discussion](https://github.com/nuxt-community/firebase-module/issues/573).

 ## Links